 Limitations to accessible currencies

-Bitcoin remittances make no sense for trading between the major FX pairs (USD, EUR, AUD, GBP etc)- its benefit is for exotic currencies in often developing countries.
+Bitcoin remittances make no sense for trading between the major FX pairs (USD, EUR, AUD, GBP etc) the spreads between major pairs are so minute that any cryptocurrency cannot compete- the benefit is for exotic currencies in often developing countries.
 The reason being spreads on exotic currencies are larger however accessing liquidity via traditional methods is difficult with everyone being channeled through a few gatekeepers.
 Although Bitcoin is traded in many places around the world, only a few emerging market currencies are viable for remittance payments due to the partners in place or the payout methods, fees and connectivity available.

 Liquidity is always a consideration